zdharma-continuum/zinit/README.md

 enters `cras` at command line, the plugin is instantly loaded and command `crasis` becomes available. **[See this feature in action](https://asciinema.org/a/149725)**.
-This feature requires `zdharma/fast-syntax-highlighting` (it builds `ZLAST_COMMANDS` array), but a small dedicated plugin is comming soon.
+This feature requires `zdharma/fast-syntax-highlighting` (it builds `ZLAST_COMMANDS` array), but a small dedicated plugin is coming soon.

 ### Automatic Load/Unload On Condition